Conjoined twins are physically connected to one another at some point on their bodies.

 Born November 29, 2005, in Fargo, North Dakota, to Amy and Jesse Carlsen.
 They are joined at the abdomen and chest.

 May 12, 2006 - A team of 30 people, including 18 surgeons from various specialties at the Mayo Clinic in Rochester, Minnesota perform a successful operation to separate the girls.

 Regina and Renata Salinas Fierros

 Born August 2, 2005, in Los Angeles to Sonia Fierros and Federico Salinas.
 Born facing each other and joined from the lower chest to the pelvis, they are fused in several places including the liver and genitals, and they share a large intestine.
 Regina is born with one kidney.

 June 14, 2006 - The twins are separated during a day-long surgery at Children's Hospital Los Angeles.

 Born August 8, 2006, to Stacy and Suzy Fitterer from Bismarck, North Dakota.
 They are born joined at the abdomen and share a liver.

-January 3, 2007 - Separated in a surgery at the Mayo Clinic in Rochester, Minnesota.
+January 3, 2007 - Separated in a surgery at the Mayo Clinic.

 Faith and Hope Williams